University of Providence

-The University of Providence (UP, formerly University of Great Falls) is a private Roman Catholic university in Great Falls, Montana.
+The University of Providence (UP, formerly University of Great Falls) is a private Catholic university in Great Falls, Montana, United States.
 It is accredited by the Northwest Commission on Colleges and Universities.

 History

-The University of Providence was founded in 1932 as Great Falls Junior College for Women by Edwin Vincent O'Hara, the Catholic Bishop of Great Falls, in collaboration with the Sisters of Charity of Providence and the Ursuline Sisters.
+The University of Providence was founded in 1932 as "Great Falls Junior College for Women" by Edwin Vincent O'Hara, the Catholic Bishop of Great Falls, in collaboration with the Sisters of Charity of Providence and the Ursuline Sisters.
 It became coeducational in 1937.

-A year later, Sister Lucia Sullivan established the Great Falls Normal School to educate teachers.
+A year later, Lucia Sullivan established the "Great Falls Normal School" to educate teachers.
 At the time there were two schools, each operating under a different Catholic religious community.
 The union of the two schools was one of convenience and legality.
 In 1942, the institution was a single entity under the direction of the Sisters of Providence, and was renamed the Great Falls College of Education.
-By the early 1950s it became simply the College of Great Falls, and in 1995 was renamed the University of Great Falls.
-It was renamed University of Providence in July 2017.
+By the early 1950s it became simply the "College of Great Falls", and in 1995 was renamed the "University of Great Falls".
+It was renamed "University of Providence" in July 2017.

 Over the years UP has been involved in several outreach education efforts.
 For many years, it has had a resident center on the Fort Belknap Indian Reservation, and in Lewistown, as well as a continuing education program at Malmstrom Air Force Base.
 In addition to its campus offerings, UP serves 31 sites in Montana, southern Alberta and Wyoming through its Telecom Distance Learning Program, and is able to serve students around the world.
 The University of Providence offers undergraduate degrees in more than 20 programs and several master's degree programs.

-The student body consists of approximately 1,100 undergraduate students and 200 graduate students.

-Academics

-The UP undergraduate program consists of two schools: